 The three considerations when choosing the method to yield a quality, permanent mark follow:

-1. Durability Requirements.
-There are 3 laser mark types (or methods): Anneal, Etch and Engrave that have various degrees of durability.
+- Durability Requirements.
+There are 3 laser mark types or methods: Anneal, Etch and Engrave, which have various degrees of durability.

 Ignoring any one of these factors risks wasted time and materials.
 So, let’s break it down by mark type or method.